 When charged with a domestic related assault all the sentencing disposition are available.
 The sentencing Judge is allowed to impose an Absolute or Condition Discharge under section 730.
 They can structure a sentence that involves Fines and Probation or impose a Conditional Sentence Order (CSO).
 The maximum sentence if the Crown proceedings by Indictment is 5-years.

 WHY DOMESTIC ASSAULT IS MORE SERIOUS THAN ASSAULT

 Domestic assault is viewed as so much more serious than assault because of the level of impact on the victim.
 Research has found that domestic violence has greater and longer-lasting effects than assault.
 These include anxiety, depression, emotional distress, eating and sleeping disorders, and even suicide.
 Depending on the circumstances, individual, and intervention these effects can manifest over weeks, months, or years.

 As well, domestic violence disproportionately affects specific segments of the population.
 Women, children, and impoverished are victimized significantly more than the general public.
 More severe handling of offences is intended to protect marginalized individuals.

 If you or a loved one are facing assault charges in Toronto, a criminal defence lawyer is your best option.
 William Jaksa is an experienced criminal lawyer who understands that you are more than your charges.
-He will help you understand your charges, your options, and the potential outcomes.
+He will help you understand your charges, your options to avoid a criminal record and jail time.

 Contact William Jaksa today for a consultation.